divyanshu-rawat/Chat-Application/README.md

 * Left click on the wamp icon in system tray  It will display list of options Select “start all services”.

 * Then open your preffered browser and type localhost in address bar Hit enter :exclamation:  It will show the default page     of wamp server.

 ##

-Now include this index.php (my php file name) at the end of the url
+Now include this index.php (my php file name) at the end of the url.

 #### Setting Up The Database (.SQL File is present in dbase Folder)

-##

 #### Method 1 :pencil2: Using Mysql Console !